madeindra/signal-setup-guide/README.md

 This guide has been written by the help of the developers from community.

 * [konglomerat-id](https://github.com/on-premise-signal/signal-setup-guide) wrote the configuration and steps to setup signal server 2.55
-* [LiteSpeedDev](https://github.com/LiteSpeedDev/SignalApp-Setup) gave nginx configration and turn/stun server
+* [LiteSpeedDev](https://github.com/LiteSpeedDev/SignalApp-Setup) wrote nginx configuration and turn/stun server
 * [kondal789rao](https://community.signalusers.org/t/amazon-s3-component-replacement-for-text-secure-server-local-installation/5375/18) modified AWS to MinIO.
 * [madeindra](https://github.com/madeindra/setup-guide) compiled the guide, improve the steps, and wrote more guide on uncovered topics
+* [buddhikajay](https://github.com/buddhikajay) wrote turn server configuration example
 * [amargarido](https://github.com/amargarido) helped to improve the readme

 You are welcome to contribute on this guide, please fork the repository and create a Pull Request.